 Oh so many beings underway, must take new photos!
 Meantime, the Horned Fragment with her polyclay barnacled base:

 from whom is concieved

 ~ Lou Rogers

 While searching for a couple of poems for my Aunt's memorial, I came upon one my mother wrote.
 My father had been many years gone when she wrote it.
 No one ever stepped into his place in her life.
-Indeed, it summarizes much about her life and mine, and that also of a friend who died by her own hand in 2005.
+Indeed, it summarizes much about her life, and that also of a friend who died by her own hand in 2005.
 When there is no living human center in a life, there is sometimes in the end a simply a merciful closing of the book.
 For all those who stand alone in the hollow of the world, peace.

 Now at this hour my Aunt's memorial is happening, faraway.
 I could not be there in person, but thoughts are there.
 She was my father's twin sister.
 Though she and he departed many decades apart, in a sense I feel they went hand in hand, for they both chose their deaths, and chose to die in water.
 A river and a lake, beautiful and loved.
 He was 35 years old, she was 90.
 There is a kind of poetic mirroring, these two so close and so far.